 Help for Roundup Cancer Victims & Monsanto Whistleblower Insiders

-[Breaking News August 2019 – Two big developments this summer (and its only August).
-First, a California jury just awarded husband and wife Alva and Alberta Pilliod over $2 billion after finding Monsanto responsible for the non-Hodgkins lymphoma that each suffers from. $55 million was awarded in actual damages and an additional $2 billion in punitive damages, more than twice what the victims sought.]
+The $2 billion jury award to husband and wife Alva and Alberta Pilliod is probably the case that pushed Monsanto into settlement.
+Like the other cases, the jury found responsible for the non-Hodgkins lymphoma that each suffers from. $55 million was awarded in actual damages and an additional $2 billion in punitive damages, more than twice what the victims sought.

-Second, the judge overseeing the 13,400 Roundup cancer cases quietly entered an order putting the next bellwether trial on hold.
-That trial was scheduled for May 20th.
-A bellwether trial is a tool that courts and litigants use in hotly contested cases where there are hundreds or thousands of similar claims.
-It allows the court and the parties to see how juries judge these cases.
-Right now, Bayer Monsanto is 0 for 3.
-One more and it may be game over.
-In postponing the next trial, the court noted the parties will engage in “confidential settlement” discussions.
+After the third defeat in a row, the judge overseeing the thousands of Roundup cancer cases quietly entered an order putting the next bellwether trial on hold.
+That trial was scheduled for May 20th 2019.
+We believe that Monsanto realized that if they lost four in a row it would be game over.
+In postponing the next trial, the court noted the parties had agreed to engage in “confidential settlement” discussions.

 IF YOU HAVE CANCER AND BELIEVE IT MAY HAVE BEEN CAUSED BY EXPOSURE TO ROUNDUP OR GLYPHOSATE YOU SHOULD ACT IMMEDIATELY.